wol-existss/TiltOSC/README.md

 Then, you can set your polling rate.
 Note that the polling rate will be capped at your display's refresh rate unless "Enable VSync" is disabled.[^3]

-You'll see a space for calibrating TiltOSC.
-It's recommended to calibrate at least once each time TiltOSC is opened, either by clicking the calibration buttons in the settings menu or with the quick-calibration button available in the main menu at the top-middle of the screen.
+You'll see a space for calibrating TiltOSC. *It is recommended to calibrate TiltOSC once each time the mobile client is connected to a different PC or after TiltOSC is updated, either by clicking the calibration buttons in the settings menu or with the quick-calibration button available in the main menu at the top-middle of the screen.

 ## Other information